 Immediately after injury, the muscle should be rested.
 Lifting of objects should be avoided.
 Application of ice to the back will reduce inflammation at the site of muscle injury but will do little to relieve pain.
 After a few days, the muscle should be used to prevent loss of muscle mass.
 Early mobility of the muscle has been shown to lead to more rapid muscle healing and less scar tissue formation.

 The American Academy of Orthopaedic Surgeons suggests several exercises to strengthen the trapezius after injury.
 Some examples include shrugging the shoulders, neck rotation, lateral arm raises with weights while lying on a table and the standing row, in which the patient pulls the elbows back while holding a fixed elastic band and squeezing the shoulder blades together.
 The use of rowing machines is also recommended.
 After physical therapy, deep massage is a useful technique to decrease scar tissue formation, prevent more injury and encourage muscle relaxation.

-Nonsteroidal antiinflammatory drugs, or NSAIDs, have been shown to lead to a decrease in the inflammatory response that occurs with muscle tears.
+Nonsteroidal anti-inflammatory drugs, or NSAIDs, have been shown to lead to a decrease in the inflammatory response that occurs with muscle tears.
 These can be obtained over the counter, such as ibuprofen (Motrin, Advil), or may be prescribed by a doctor at higher doses.

-See a doctor for your trapezius injury if back pain worsens, continues for more than 48 hours or is severe.
+See a doctor for your trapezius strain if your back pain worsens, continues for more than 48 hours or is severe.
 If significant swelling or bruising over the back or neck is present or if there is difficulty moving the arm or neck on the injured side compared to the uninjured side, you should also seek medical care.

 - National Institute of Arthritis and Musculoskeletal and Skin Diseases: Sports Injuries

-- OrthoInfo: Rotator Cuff and Shoulder Conditioning Program
+- American Academy of Orthopaedic Surgeons: Rotator Cuff and Shoulder Conditioning Program